SiaFoundation/grants-guide/README.md

 Each grant will have a set of milestones defined in the grant proposal and approved by the Sia Foundation.
 Before applying for a grant, applicants should ensure that the milestones are **well-defined** and **achievable** within the proposed timeline.
-After the milestones are defined, they should be broken down into smaller, logical tasks that can be implemented in one or more small pull requests.
+After the milestones are defined following a monthly format, they should be broken down into smaller, logical tasks that can be implemented in one or more small pull requests.
 These pull requests will eventually be linked in [the monthly progress reports](https://sia.tech/monthly-grant-report-template) to determine the completion of each milestone.